 "For it seemed good to the Holy Spirit and to us to lay upon you no greater burden than these essentials: that you abstain from things sacrificed to idols and from blood and from things strangled and from fornication; if you keep yourselves free from such things, you will do well.
 Farewell."
-(Act 15:28-29 NAU)
+(Act 15:28-29 NASB unless noted

 This was the conclusion of those who attended the First Christian Conference in Jerusalem about 50AD.
-They wanted to know what to do with these Gentile believers.
-Were they to follow/practice the Jewish law and customs?
+Some of the Jewish believers wanted to know what to do with these Gentile believers.
+Were they to follow/practise the Jewish law and customs?

 The conclusion was that they were not required to become Jewish proselytes (converts to Judaism).

-What I want to focus on, however, is a particular directive coming from the Holy Spirit and those early Apostles—that the Messianic Gentiles were to abstain from “things sacrificed to idols.”
+What I want to focus on, however, is a particular directive coming from the Holy Spirit and those early Apostles—that the Christian Gentiles were to abstain from “things sacrificed to idols.”

 In Acts 21:25 It was written more succinctly:

 "But concerning the Gentiles who have believed, we wrote, having decided that they should abstain from meat sacrificed to idols and from blood and from what is strangled and from fornication."
-(Act 21:25 NAU)
+(Act 21:25)

 We in North America are recently, and increasingly, confronted with this very issue.

-Meat—Poultry, Beef, and especially Lamb—is almost impossible to find which has not been sacrificed to idols in the form of “Halal” labeled meat.
+Meat—Poultry, Beef, and especially Lamb—is almost impossible to find which has not been dedicated to idols in the form of “Halal” labeled meat.

 These are some of the logos that appear on the packaging.
 One Canadian brand of meats describes their process as follows: